Bloch functions, asymptotic variance, and geometric zero packing: Introduction

 We mention briefly the topic of optimal discretization of a given positive Riesz mass as the sum of unit point masses.
 The optimization is over the possible locations of the various point masses.
 While this problem has a classical flavor, it seems to have never been pursued in the precise context we now present.
 For $r$ with $0<r<1$ and a polynomial $f$, we consider the function

 which we call the \emph{hyperbolic discrepancy function}.
-The function $\Phi_f$ cannot vanish even locally, because $\Phi_f(z)=0$ means that $|f(z)|=(1-|z|^2)^{-1}$, which is not possible for holomorphic $f$ because in the sense of distribution theory, $\hDelta\log|f|$ is a sum of half unit point masses, whereas $\hDelta\log\frac{1}{1-|z|^2}=(1-|z|^2)^{-2}$, which is a smooth positive Riesz density.
+The function $\Phi_f$ cannot vanish on a nonempty open subset, because $\Phi_f(z)=0$ means that $|f(z)|=(1-|z|^2)^{-1}$.
+This is not possible for holomorphic $f$ as in the sense of distribution theory, $\hDelta\log|f|$ is a sum of half unit point masses, whereas $\hDelta\log\frac{1}{1-|z|^2}=(1-|z|^2)^{-2}$, which is a smooth positive Riesz density.
 We are interested in the quantity

 where the infimum runs over all polynomials $f$.
 The number $\rho_{\mathbb{H}}$, which obviously is confined to the interval $0\le\rho_{\mathbb{H}}\le1$, will be referred to as the \emph{minimal discrepancy density for hyperbolic zero packing}.
 It measures how close the function $\Phi_f$ can be to $0$, on average.
 There is also a more geometric interpretation (compare with Remark \ref{rem-geometry}).
 A very similar density appeared in the context of the plane $\C$ in the work of Abrikosov (see \cite{Abr} and \cite{ABN} for a more mathematical treatment) on Bose-Einstein condensates in superconductivity.